 While there are a lot of tiny differences between how similar features work, both products are 100% focused on WordPress to the exclusion of other technology stacks and therefore both are highly optimized for that platform.

 There are three key differences between WPCloudDeploy and SpinupWP:

 Since SpinupWP is an SaaS service, you are locked into a small set of personalization options.
-We’re not aware whether they entertain requests for customizations.
+We do not know if they entertain requests for customization.

 Because WPCloudDeploy is an open source product built on WordPress, the sky’s the limit when it comes to customizations and you have a lot of flexibility in how those are accomplished.
 You can:

 As an experienced WordPress developer or manager, you can do many of the customizations yourself.
 Or you can ask any other WP developer to do the work for you.
 Or you can ask us of course.

 As with your customization options, SpinupWP is limited in the languages that can be used.